Call for Proposals

 - Submit a letter of support from the community partner documenting their expressed need for the proposed research project, and the benefits of the research to their organization/program.

-- Upon consultation with the Wilmington Partnership team, develop a reflective product on partnership work.
+- Upon consultation with the Wilmington Partnership team, develop a reflective product on partnership work (e.g. journal manuscript, op-ed, white paper, infographic, etc.)

-- Submit an interim and final budget report that accounts fully for use of grant funds.
+- Submit an interim and final progress report that provides work completed to date, and accounts fully for use of grant funds.

-- Present funded research at the Provost’s Symposium on Engaged Research.
+- Present research at Provost’s Symposium on Engaged Research or similar CEI sponsored event.